paridhimaheshwari2708/CS229/Project/MAMI/Baselines/README.md

 Image Features:
 * ``preprocess_image_features.py`` - Extract the image features and store them into a pickle file

+Text Features:
+* ``./task_a/binary_classification_text.ipynb`` has code to extract TF-IDF features for text and save them in pickle file (used to multi-modal baseline experiments)

 task_a:
 - Binary Classification into misogynistic and not-misogynistic memes
 * ``./task_a/binary_classification_text.ipynb`` - Unimodal binary classification of memes using textual BOW features